OgulcanCulfa/HayirSever/README.md

 ## Known issues

+* Supports only Turkish language.
+English support will come soon
 * All pages are responsive but Chat page.
 * There is no admin panel right now.
 I need some time for it.
 * This app deployed on Heroku, which is good for demonstrate demo apps but not for completed apps.
 I will deploy this app on more suitable platform soon.